There is a certain joy and freedom that comes from feeling integrated and aligned with our true selves.

 Integration means you consciously make peace with your past and choose to live in the here and now.
 It’s about letting go of fear or anxiety that keeps you stuck in survival mode and, instead, choosing to live wholeheartedly in this moment.

 You release the pressure to prove yourself or feel like you need to do more.
-You are enough, just as you are.
-You don’t need to wear a mask or meet anyone else’s expectations.
-You can simply be you.
+You KNOW are enough, just as you are.

 You live in alignment with your values and purpose—one of the most powerful parts of integration.
 You follow what feels true instead of following external opinions or pressures from society.